WICG/bfcache-not-restored-reason/NotRestoredReason.md

 1. HTML Id of the frame(e.g. “foo” when&lt;iframe id = “foo” src=”...(URL)”>)
 2. Location (URL) of the frame
 3. "src" of the frame
-4. Whether or not the frame blocked BFCache
+4. Whether or not the frame had NotRestoredReason
-5. Reasons blocking BFCache (can be empty)
+5. NotRestoredReasons (can be empty)
 6. Child frames

 For cross-origin frames, this should report